How to Become a Bodybuilder

 Understanding the Path to Bodybuilding

-Mental health plays a crucial role in bodybuilding, as psychological well-being can significantly impact motivation, body image, and overall progress in the sport.
+Mental health plays an important role in bodybuilding, as psychological well-being can significantly impact motivation, body image, and overall progress in the sport.

 Setting Goals and Building a Vision